buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 we have a separate command called ``buildtest inspect`` that can be used for inspecting a test record based on name or id.
 Shown below is the command usage for `buildtest inspect` command.

-.. program-output:: cat docgen/buildtest_inspect_--help.txt
+.. command-output:: buildtest inspect --help

 You can report all test names and corresponding ids using ``buildtest inspect list`` which will be used for querying tests by name or id.

-.. program-output:: cat  docgen/getting_started/report/buildtest_inspect_list.txt
+.. command-output:: buildtest inspect list
    :ellipsis: 20